from £85 /night help Price for guests, Nights

 Perfect for couples who appreciate the finer things in life.
 This Visit England accredited 5star barn will delight you for your stay or indeed is a great present for family/friends who appreciate the best too!
-Willows Barn is a totally private self catering cottage with no other cottages in the grounds so guests are guaranteed a totally private break.
-To see what our guests have said over the past 4 years please find our website address at the bottom of this text.
+Willows Barn is a totally private, self catering cottage, set in its own hedged half-acre of garden within the grounds of the owners farmhouse.
+A three night stay is the minimum break at Willows Barn.

-Once walking through the topiary framed gate to this property you enter your own private half acre of beautiful Suffolk countryside with long views over fields and magnificent "big sky" landscape.
+Once walking through the topiary framed gate to this property you enter your own private garden of beautiful Suffolk countryside with long views over fields and magnificent "big sky" landscape.
 A tennis court is solely yours to play on during your stay.
 The spacious hot tub is situated in a private and sheltered nook on the south terrace, just a few paces from the door of the barn and is surrounded by its own decking and sheltered with attractive planting.
+The barn and its garden, hot tub etc are not overlooked at all.
 For a more leisurely time settle down on the comfy sun loungers, fire up the barbeque, or simply eat alfresco on either the sun drenched south facing terrace or on the patio under the dappled shade of the 3 willow trees that give this beautiful barn its name.
 For those with their golf clubs with them there is plenty of space to chip some balls before heading off to one of the local golf courses.

 The property has a large open plan living/dining/kitchen area with a wonderful double-sided wood-burning stove in the centre of the room.
 The spacious bedroom has a superking bed and a freestanding roll top bath to luxuriate in.

-The barn is also wonderful during the colder months for romantics and guests needing to de-stress from everyday living and for lazy lie-ins the double oak doors in the bedroom can be opened wide and the woodburner viewed from the bed, perfect for anniversary or honeymoon/wedding breaks.
-There's an en-suite shower room too with Aqata Shower and heated towel rail and is decorated beautifully with RIBA paints and beautiful tiling.
+The barn is also wonderful during the colder months for romantics and guests needing to de-stress from everyday living.
+For lazy lie-ins the double oak doors in the bedroom can be opened wide and the woodburner viewed from the bed, perfect for anniversary or honeymoon/wedding breaks.
+There's an en-suite shower room too with Aqata Shower and heated towel rail and is decorated beautifully with RIBA paints and stylish tiling.

-All prices include 100% egyptian cotton bed linen, towels, heating and electricity plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.
+All prices include 100% egyptian cotton bed linen, towels, heating and electricity plus a welcome bottle of wine to help you get your break off to a relaxing start.

 This detached self-catering Suffolk country holiday cottage boasts appliances that include a large 37” flat screen TV with freesat channels, Blu-ray/DVD player, digital radio with CD player, free WiFi access, and an Ipod docking station.
 There's a built-in electric Smeg hob and oven, Dualit toaster and kettle, slimline Bosch dishwasher, a Hotpoint washing machine, tall Smeg fridge with a two-shelf freezer and a microwave.